 Step 5: Make a Thorough Observation

 Don’t be rushed, you have all the time in the world, remember you are the one with the briefcase, don’t worry if the chance passes by, there are dozens of houses out there waiting to be rented that suite your requirements you just have to take your time.
 Make sure you tick these important points;

 - Check for all damages

-- Check the neighbours around, what sort of neighbours you are going to have to put up with every day and even the surrounding areas of the property.
+- Check the neighbors around, what sort of neighbors you are going to have to put up with every day and even the surrounding areas of the property.
 These days many people don’t want to relocate near telecommunication infrastructures, places with frequent loud music or noise, or near the roadside.